 My son was a toddler when he dropped his nap.
 I had been dreading it — but the sleep resistance was real and our bedtime routine was getting all messed up.
 I knew it was time — naptime had to go.

 For myself, nap time had become my time — to recoup, to prep dinner, to work, to do something uninterrupted.
 I really didn’t want to give up this time.

-I did some research, “what to do when your toddler drops their nap” and came across the idea of a daily quiet time for kids.
+I did some research, on “what to do when your toddler drops their nap” and came across the idea of a daily quiet time for kids.

 What started as a way for me to preserve those uninterrupted hours has turned out to be one of the best long-term parenting decisions I ever made!
-And it turns out, quiet time is not just for toddlers — it’s for older kids, siblings, families.
+As it turns out, quiet time is not just for toddlers — it’s for older kids, siblings, and families.
 It’s a way of life.

 What is Quiet Time for Kids?

 Quiet time is a short period of the day that your child (and you!) spend doing independent and quiet activities.